-Have something interesting you’d like to see here?
+Have something you would like to be seen here?

 Test Your Knowledge

 Solar panel electricity systems, also known as solar photovoltaics (PV), capture the sun’s energy using photovoltaic cells.
 These cells don’t need direct sunlight to work – they can still generate some electricity on a cloudy day.

 Photovoltaic cells generate cheap and green electricity from sunlight.

 What is causing southern resident orca populations to decline?